-Limburg was the first liberated in the Netherlands during World War II, but that doesn't mean you can't commemorate the war in this part of the country.
-Here, too, the war has left its mark.
-This bike tour takes you along a number of impressive places in South Limburg that are related to war and liberation.
+Limburg was the first to be liberated in the Netherlands during World War II, but that does not mean that you cannot commemorate the war in this part of the country.
+The war has also left its mark here.
+This bike tour takes you along a number of impressive places in South Limburg that have to do with war and liberation.

 Explore the Limburg hills

-In this area you can enjoy the beautiful green hills that South Limburg is known for.
-Sometimes that is a lot of climbing on your two-wheeler, but the views you get in return are absolutely worth it.
+In this area you can enjoy the beautiful green hilly landscape that South Limburg is known for.
+Sometimes it is a steep climb on your two-wheeler, but the views you get in return are absolutely worth it.

-White crosses as far as you can see
+White crosses as far as the eye can see

 The starting point of the route is the American cemetery in Margraten.

-More than 8000 soldiers have been given their final resting place here after they fell in the war.
-The seemingly endless rows of white crosses are very impressive to see.
-Take the time to look around at your leisure and absorb all the impressions.
+More than 8,000 soldiers have been given their final resting place here after they died in the war.
+The seemingly endless rows of white crosses are incredibly impressive to see.
+Take your time to look around here at your leisure and absorb all the impressions.

 Mesch: the first liberated village in the Netherlands

 The route then takes you to the area south of Margraten.
-You cycle a bit through Belgium and through the southernmost village of the Netherlands: Mesch.
-This picturesque church village was the first to be liberated in World War II.
-In addition, some people will recognize the church and the surroundings of Mesch from the well-known TV series'Diary of a Shepherd Dog\\\'.
-The Sint-Pancratius Church is partly 9th century and the oldest stone building in the Netherlands.
+You cycle a bit through Belgium and through the southernmost village in the Netherlands: Mesch.
+This picturesque church village was the first to be liberated in the Second World War.
+In addition, some people will recognize the church and the surroundings of Mesch from the well-known TV series 'Dagboek van een Herdershond'.
+The Sint-Pancratiuskerk is partly 9th century and the oldest stone building in the Netherlands.

 In Beek you will find the War Museum Eyewitness Beek.
-In this museum you become an eyewitness to the Second World War through lifelike dioramas with films, photos and sound effects.
-All kinds of wartime attributes are also exhibited here.
+In this museum you will become an eyewitness of the Second World War by means of lifelike dioramas with films, photos and sound effects.
+Also, all kinds of attributes from the war period are exhibited here.
 A real must-see if you want to learn more about this part of history.

 You can park and start at the Amerikaplein in Margraten.